OfflineIMAP/offlineimap.github.io/_posts/2016-03-08-github-pr-suck.md

 Finally, removing the support for pull requests is not available.
 THAT SUCKS HARD.

-It's easy to understand why.
+It's easy to understand why Github don't enable this feature.
 If you make your repository public and people want to contribute, they will likely use the integrated PR feature.
 Hence, you're almost forced to use Github if you don't want to discard contributions for your project.
 IOW, publicing your project on Github is far more than just open your work to the public: you have to connect to the webapp or use whatever client at some point in time.
 In pratice, rather often than occasionaly. **The more a maintainer will use a platform, the more contributors feel the need of using it, too.** The result is that this strongly increases the number of users for Github. **This is the real reason why we can't disable PR. *You* are used as a *marketing promoter*.
 Not by what you could say, but by what you actually DO.**

 {:.DarkBlue}

 @Github: is there no other way to convince new users to sign up to your website than almost **forcing maintainers** to accept PR in their public repositories?

+**One day or another, we will move away from github.
+This will be for good reasons.**

 Feel free to join the chat and provide your point of you!